 Professor Schmidt-Erfurth is a founding member of the Medical Imaging Cluster (MIC) and the speaker elect.
 She is a board member of EURETINA, the European Retina Specialists, and served as president of the society.
 She is a member of many professional organizations, including the Association for Research in Vision and Ophthalmology (ARVO), Macula Society, Retina Society, Gonin Club, the European Academy of Ophthalmologists and the American Academy of Ophthalmology.
 The author of over 360 original articles, Professor Schmidt-Erfurth serves on the editorial board of the British Journal of Ophthalmology (BJO), Investigative of Visual Sciences (IOVS), Acta Ophthalmologica and European Journal of Ophthalmology.
 Professor Schmidt-Erfurth has received numerous grants and awards, among others the Research Award by the German Ophthalmological Society, the Achievement Award of the American Academy of Ophthalmology, the Roger Johnson Award by the University of Washington, the Donald Gass Award of the Retina Society and the Donald Gass Medal of the Macula Society.
 She serves as a reviewer for the European commission, the Welcome Trust, the German Research Foundation (DFG) and other funding organizations.
 She is active in the board of the Austrian Research Foundation, OEFG, and Vicepresident of the European Forum Alpbach, an interdisciplinary platform for science, politics, business and culture, established in 1945, addressing the relevant socio-political questions of modern time.

 Dr. Vajzovic completed her vitreoretinal fellowship training at Duke and residency training at Bascom Palmer Eye Institute in Miami, FL.
 While in training, she received Heed Fellowship Award, Society of Heed Fellows Award and Retina Society Research Award.
-She is active on the Women in Ophthalmology Board of Directors where she serves as a Chair of Clinical Trial Training Program.
-She is also elected member of the Retina Society, Macula Society and Club Jules Gonin Society.
+She is active on the Women in Ophthalmology Board of Directors where she serves as a Treasurer and a Chair of Clinical Trial Training Program.
+In addition, she serves as a Retina Society AAO Council Representative.
+She is elected member of the Retina Society, Macula Society and Club Jules Gonin Society.
 Dr. Vajzovic has been awarded the American Academy of Ophthalmology Achievement Award, American Society of Retina Specialists Senior Honor Award, Women in Ophthalmology Emerging Leader Award and Emerging Leader Award by Duke University School of Medicine and Duke Medical Alumni Association.